icecream0208/job-market-skill-mining/README.md

-# Job Market Skill Analysis Report
+# Job-Market Skill Mining for Curriculum Design

-Portfolio-ready repository for job market analysis and resume targeting insights.
+Portfolio-ready repository for job market analysis and resume targeting insights for course curriculum.

 ## What this project does
 - Collects raw job data from Indeed using a scraper workflow.